Request Demo

 With this data, you’ll be able to identify trends and patterns that can be used for product optimization.

-Some of the metrics you should be incorporating into your referral process include:
+Some of the metrics you should be incorporating into your B2B referral software processes should include:

 This should be divided up by referring customers so that you can see which customers are bringing in the most value.